What is Soil Health?

 Understanding the Three Soil Health Processes

 Think of soil health then in terms of the three major realms that impact it: the physical, the chemical, and the biological.
-These three realms intercept and interact (Figure 2); thus it is important to view each of these more as processes than characteristics.
+These three realms intercept and interact (Figure 2).
 If any process is compromised, the others are also affected.
 A healthy soil is balanced in this respect and therefore provides for better growing conditions, crop resiliency and reduced inputs.

-Over past decades, chemical aspects of soil were, in general, perhaps overemphasized; not to a fault necessarily, as good testing procedures and crop recommendations were the outcome of these investigations.
-But at the same time, not nearly as much attention was paid to the physical and biological aspects of soil.
-Research is ongoing in the physical and biological realms today, providing a more complete snapshot of soil health and as a result, more comprehensive short-term and long-term management strategies for soil health improvement.
+Over past decades, chemical aspects of soil were, in general, perhaps overemphasized.
+While good testing procedures and crop recommendations resulted from this focus, not nearly as much attention was paid to the physical and biological aspects of soil.
+Research is ongoing in the physical and biological realms today, providing a more complete understanding of soil health and as a result, more comprehensive short-term and long-term management strategies for soil health improvement.

 The Chemical Processes